UTSCCSCC01/finalprojectf22-bravo-six/README.md

 * Upload your gym pics
 * Publish your nutrition, and workout plans for the community
-* Amass a large following, and build your reputation as a content creator/influencer
+* Amass a large following, and build your reputation as a content-creator/influencer

 ## Motivation